kyma-project/control-plane/docs/kyma-environment-broker/03-16-deprovision-retrigger-cronjob.md

 During regular deprovisioning, you can omit some steps due to the occurrence of some errors.
 These errors do not cause the deprovisioning process to fail.
 You can ignore some not-severe, temporary errors, proceed with deprovisioning and declare the process successful.
 The not-completed steps can be retried later.
 Store the list of not-completed steps, and mark the deprovisioning operation by setting `deletedAt` to the current timestamp.
-The Job iterates over the instances and for each with `deletedAt` appropriately set sends a DELETE to Kyma Environment Broker (KEB).
+The Job iterates over the instances, and for each one with `deletedAt` appropriately set, sends a DELETE to Kyma Environment Broker (KEB).

 ## Prerequisites